Symstract/modifier_list/docs/README.md

 - **Modifier batch operators from built-in Modifier Tools add-on** (when that addon is enabled)
 - **Sidebar tab and popup**, which contain also a vertex group list.
 The sidebar tab can be disabled from addon preferences.
 - **Easy way to add a control object** - or as I decided to call them, **a gizmo object** - to a modifier
   - There is Add Gizmo button for adding a "gizmo object" to a modifier.
-It basically just adds an empty and assings it to the appropriate property of the modifier.
+It basically just adds an empty and assings it to the appropriate property of the modifier (Mirror Object for Mirror modifier for example).
+  - All gizmos go to a gizmo objects collection.
   -  By default, the gizmo is placed at the origin of the active object.
 But if you are in edit mode and have a single vertex selected, the gizmo is placed at the vertex location.
   - You can also hold shift when adding a modifier to add a gizmo at the same time, so you can save an extra click :)
   - After adding a gizmo, the Add Gizmo button changes to a visibility toggle and a settings popover, in which you can change some gizmo setting, such as its location, rotation and parenting.
 You can also select or delete the gizmo from the popover.
 Note: selecting and deleting give some (harmless) errors/glitches when used from the modifier popup.